A unified diagrammatic approach to topological fixed point models: Phases in tensor-network path integrals

 Imagine starting from the conjugated square lattice tensor network.
 Now, replace every occurrence of the conjugated tensor $\widetilde{P}$ by its definition in terms of Eq.~\eqref{eq:conjugated_tensor}.
 This will create a pair of $U$ and $U^\dagger$, that is, an occurrence of the left hand side of Eq.~\eqref{eq:unitary}, at every bond of the original network.
 We can remove those pairs by replacing each occurrence with the right hand side of Eq.~\eqref{eq:unitary}, yielding the non-conjugated network

 in Eq.~\eqref{eq:trotter_resulting_network}.
-In the conventional Hamiltonian picture, it is clear that conjugating a model by an on-site unitary does not change the phase.
-As we have seen, in our tensor-network picture such an operation corresponds to ``rewriting'' the tensor network by replacing subnetworks with other subnetworks which evaluate to the same tensor.
-We will call such a replacement operation a \emph{circuit move}, and define two tensor networks to be in the same phase if they are related by a circuit move.
+To summarise, we have defined two tensor-network equations in Eq.~\eqref{eq:conjugated_tensor} and Eq.~\eqref{eq:unitary}.
+Plugging in those equations locally, we can rewrite the tensor-network path integral $P$ as $\widetilde P$.
+It is easy to see that this implies that $P$ and $\widetilde P$ are really equivalent for practical purpose in the sense that for every measurement we take in $P$, there is an according measurement in $\widetilde P$ which yields the same result: We just need to also conjugate the measurement tensor (POVM) by $U$ as well.
+This simple example motivates the following general definition.

+An \emph{invertible domain wall} between two tensor-network path integrals $A$ and $B$ is defined by the following. \begin{itemize} \item There is a set of \emph{domain wall tensors}. \item The tensors of $A$ and $B$ together with the domain wall tensors satisfy a set of tensor-network equations. \item Using the tensor-network equations we can transform the networks of $A$ into the networks of $B$ and vice versa. \end{itemize} If such an invertible domain wall exists, then $A$ and $B$ are said to be in the same \emph{exact phase}.

-The above reasoning also works if $U$ is not an on-site operator, but is only a product of operators acting on constant-size non-overlapping patches.
+We can also define an invertible domain wall if $U$ is not an on-site operator, but is only a product of operators acting on constant-size non-overlapping patches.
 Furthermore, it suffices if $U$ is an isometry rather than a unitary, such that it can also change the local Hilbert space dimension.
 Last, we can conjugate by more than one layer of unitaries.
-So for any two Hamiltonians related by a finite-depth generalized local unitary circuit, the corresponding tensor networks are related by a circuit move.
-But circuit moves also go beyond conjugation by unitaries.
-Consider the following example for a different circuit move acting on square lattices.
-First, we split each tensor into a network consisting of $4$ tensors:
+So for any two Hamiltonians related by a finite-depth generalised local unitary circuit, the corresponding tensor networks are related by an invertible domain wall.
+But invertible domain walls also go beyond conjugation by unitaries.
+Consider the following example for a different invertible domain wall acting on square lattices.
+First, we split each tensor into a network consisting of $4$ tensors,

 The dimension of the bonds between the new tensors can be different, which we reflect by using a different line style.
 At every bond of the original network, we will get two of the new $3$-index tensors.
-We replace those two by two other tensors, connected by a bond perpendicular to the old bond
+We replace those two by two other tensors, connected by a bond perpendicular to the old bond,

 Now, at every vertex of the square lattice there are $4$ tensors on the adjacent edges.
 We can block those into a single tensor again according to